-- Call medical clinic to inform them of injury and send a copy of the Notice of Injury with the employee. - Proceed to the posted medical facility.
-Your supervisor will assist with transportation, if necessary. - Provide details for the completion of the Notice of Injury and Accident Investigation Report.
+- 5. Proceed to the posted medical facility; your supervisor will assist with transportation, if necessary - 6.
+Provide details for the completion of the First Report of Injury or Illness Form and Accident Investigation Report

 EMERGENCY MEDICAL TREATMENT

 If you sustain a severe injury requiring emergency treatment: